 He raises his eyebrows.

 ‘Interview me.
-We can talk about a young girl who escaped an abusive boyfriend.
+We can talk about a young girl who escaped from an abusive boyfriend.
 Her first boyfriend.
 She was sent away by her mum to have a baby.
 Told to never, ever, return.
-The baby was so small, a boy.
-She named him after her dad before the nurse took him away.’
+The baby was small, a boy.
+She didn’t even get to hold him before the nurse took him away.’
 She’s whispering now and looking at the floor.

 He’s a smart man, but confusion crosses his face for a moment.
 The joeys bounce towards the front door, and he goes to open it for them and buy himself some thinking time.
 He returns to his seat, and she slides a small, battered piece of cardboard along the table.
 He picks it up.
 It’s Jenn’s old driver’s license.

-‘I liked being Jenn Harding, but it’s a fake.
-My real name is Sharon Crabb.’
+‘I’ve loved being Jenn Harding, but it’s a fake.
+My real name is Shannon Brown.’

 Death of a Show Princess received a Highly Commended in the 2021 Scarlet Stiletto Awards.